sogonsec/Clutching-Pearls-C2_old_qt5/README.md

 I’m building a command and control (C2) program suite to learn C2 software design and implementation at a fine-grained level (using MITRE ATT&CK C2 Techniques https://attack.mitre.org/tactics/TA0011/ and existing C2 software as reference).

 Additionally, I want to get proficient coding Qt C++ targeting multiple platforms.
-I’m aiming for a 1.0 release in 2022.

 Website for this project is at https://sogonsecurity.com/violentfungus-c2-project/.